 Arts & Humanities taught postgraduate courses

-— a core module (30 credits) in Research Methods (compulsory in all departments)
+- A core module (30 credits) in Research Methods (compulsory in all departments)

-— a core module (30 credits) in “Issues” (required by some programmes)
+- A core module (30 credits) in “Issues” (required by some programmes)

-— a dissertation (normally worth 60, 90, or 120 credits) involving independent research supported by supervisory sessions
+- A dissertation (normally worth 60, 90, or 120 credits) involving independent research supported by supervisory sessions

-University regulations permit MA students to take at least one module in a different department.
-The interdisciplinary MAs hosted by the School of Modern Languages and Cultures (MA in Medieval and Renaissance Studies, MA in Seventeenth-Century Studies, MA in Culture and Difference) offer exceptional flexibility as students are able to choose modules from a wide range of MA programmes within the Faculty as a whole.
+University Regulations:The University regulations permit MA students to take at least one module in a different department, and students can choose from a wide range of MA programmes within the Faculty.
+For example: the interdisciplinary MAs hosted by the School of Modern Languages and Cultures (MA Medieval and Renaissance Studies and an MA Visual Arts & Culture) offer MA students exceptional flexibility with their study.

 Available taught postgraduate courses within the faculty (listed by department)